Back to Blog

 Key Takeaways

-• 1Contribute at least $1,042.86 annually to claim the full $260.72 government contribution.
+• 1Contribute at least $1,042.86 annually to claim the full $260.72 KiwiSaver government contribution.

-• 3An income cap of $180,000 applies from July 2025.
+• 3An annual taxable income cap of $180,000 applies from 1 July 2025.

-How The Member Tax Credit Works
+How The Government Contribution Works

 From 1 July 2025, the government contributes 25 cents for every dollar you contribute, up to a maximum of $260.72 per year.
-To receive the full credit, you need to contribute at least $1,042.86 annually.
+To receive the full contribution, you need to contribute at least $1,042.86 annually.

 This works out to approximately $20 per week or $87 per month.
 Contributing this minimum ensures you claim the full government contribution regardless of your percentage rate choice.